-The Vermont Department of Human Resources currently has the primary responsibility for establishing the State's EEO Plan and implementing the State's EEO Program.
-The GWEDC assists the DHR Commissioner in this role, and the EEO Plan is updated annually.
+The Department of Human Resources has the primary responsibility for establishing the State's EEO Plan and implementing the State's EEO Program.
+The GWEDC assists the Commissioner of Human Resources in this role, and the EEO Plan is updated annually.
 The Plan is reviewed by the Secretary of Administration and approved by the Governor.